webplatform/docs/tutorials/css_transitions/index.md

 * Use comma-delimited values to apply more than one transition to an element, useful in building sequences.
 Transitions can also execute concurrently when applied to different elements.

 * The [[css/properties/transition-timing-function|'''transition-timing-function''']] property allows you to control a transitions's speed of progress.
-It accepts keywords: '''ease''', '''ease-in''', '''ease-out''', '''ease-in-out''', '''linear''', or custom '''cubic-bezier()''' response curves.
+It accepts keywords: '''ease''', '''ease-in''', '''ease-out''', '''ease-in-out''', '''linear''', or custom [[css/functions/cubic-bezier|'''cubic-bezier()''']] response curves.

 * The [[css/properties/transition|'''transition''']] shorthand property can represent values from all other transition properties.
 If two time measurements are included, they are interpreted first as duration then as delay.